Riyak05/Chai_Chai/README.md

 # Get Me a Chai!

-A brief description of this website .
+A brief description of this website.
 ## Introduction
 This repository contains all of the code for each individual lesson and is broken into many section(or packages).
 HTML, CSS, Javascript, and more packages.
 Each section contains a folder for each lesson that contains all the code for the project as of the end of that lesson.